nickzeff/joplin-gateway/README.md

 **A note on gmail**

-Google doesn't really like a non-MFA, single factor authentication approach to POPping its mail server.
+Google doesn't really like this non-MFA, single factor authentication approach to POPping its mail server.
 It has a point.
 I personally set up a separate, dedicated gmail account to be my gateway.
-You should [check out Google's docco here](https://support.google.com/accounts/answer/6010255?fl=1) if you're getting authentication errors, even if you added your correct username and password.
+You should [check out Google's related FAQ here](https://support.google.com/accounts/answer/6010255?fl=1) if you're getting authentication errors, even if you added your correct username and password.

 ## Troubleshooting